Forgot Your Windows 10 Password? Here's the Solution

 If the "Create a password reset disk" option does not appear on your User Accounts window, click the Windows button, type Create a password reset disk, and press Enter.
 You should see that option in the search results.
 If that still doesn't work, you're probably signed in with a Microsoft Account (not a local account) so this option does not apply.

-As I mentioned above, Microsoft will tell you to Reset your PC if you forgot your password, and you don’t have a Password Reset Disk.
+As I mentioned above, Microsoft will tell you to Reset your PC if you forgot your password, and you don’t have a Password Reset Disk or the ability to provide answers to security questions.
 But that's not true, and they know it.

 Resetting your PC is a drastic step that will wipe out your programs, personal files, and settings.
 If you really want to do that, click the Power icon at the bottom right of the login screen, then hold down the Shift key and click Restart.
 On the Boot options menu, select "Troubleshoot" then "Reset this PC" and then "Remove everything."
 Your computer will restart and re-install a fresh copy of Windows.
 After doing that, I suggest you follow my advice in the "Creating a Password Reset Disk" section abive.

-The one minor difference between Win 7 and Win 10 is that the “accessibility features” icon appears on the login screen’s lower-left corner in Win 7 and the lower-right corner in Win 10.
+The one minor difference between Win 7 and Windows 10 or 11 is that the “accessibility features” icon appears on the login screen’s lower-left corner in Win 7 and the lower-right corner in later Windows versions.
 I've read that in some cases, the icon does not appear at all.
 If that happens, press WinKey+U (the Windows key and U at the same time).

 What if you eschewed a Microsoft account and rely on a local password for an administrator account?
 You can create a new administrator account while you are at the command prompt.
 Just enter these commands, pressing Enter after each: